avgcampos/BeamSolver/README.md

 https://github.com/avgcampos/BeamSolver

 The code is open source and intended for educational and scientific
 purposes only.
-If you use myfempy in your research, the developers
+If you use BeamSolver in your research, the developers
 would be grateful if you could cite this.

 The authors reserve all rights but do not guarantee that the code is